KeerthiP08/Warning_system_for_Drivers/README.md

 ### Software Requirements
 **Programming Language:** Python
 **Libraries:**
-OpenCV – Image processing and face detection dlib – Facial landmark detection
+OpenCV – Image processing and face detection
+dlib – Facial landmark detection
-NumPy – Numerical computations pygame – Audio alerts
+NumPy – Numerical computations
+pygame – Audio alerts
 **Development Environment:** Python IDLE / Jupyter Notebook
 ### Hardware Requirements
 Operating System: Windows 7 or later / Linux / macOS
 Processor: Intel i5 or higher
 RAM: Minimum 4GB
 Webcam: Required for video input

 ## Modules

-### 1. Capturing Input Video
+1. **Capturing Input Video**
 The system captures video using the webcam, which is then processed frame by frame.

-### 2. Face Detection
+2. **Face Detection**
 The system detects the face in the video stream using a face detection algorithm.

-### 3. Landmark Prediction
+3. **Landmark Prediction**
 Using dlib's 68-point facial landmark detector, the system identifies key facial features such as eyes, mouth, and jawline.

-### 4. EAR and MAR Calculation
+4. **EAR and MAR Calculation**
 - **EAR (Eye Aspect Ratio):** Measures the eye’s openness and helps detect drowsiness.
 - **MAR (Mouth Aspect Ratio):** Measures mouth openness to detect yawns.

-### 5. Drowsiness and Yawn Detection
+5. **Drowsiness and Yawn Detection**
 - If the driver’s eyes are closed for too long (indicating drowsiness), the system issues an alert.
 - If the driver yawns, an alert is triggered to warn of potential fatigue.